Home » Gluten Free » Gluten Free and Dairy Free Vanilla Cake

 Then I was wasting money on every box brand I could find I could find at the store.
 As a result of this frustration I knew I needed to take matters into my own hands.
 All I wanted was a gluten free birthday cake for crying out loud!

-This Gluten Free and Dairy Free Vanilla Cake is going to rock your world!
+Why this Gluten Free and Dairy Free Vanilla Cake is going to rock your world!

 First of all, nothing is more disappointing than all of your hard work and you end up with a brick.
 Chocolate never did me dirty, vanilla was a dirty creep.